Tergeo Series Tabletop Plasma Cleaners

 Direct mode and downstream mode plasma cleaning and etching

-Tergeo series plasma cleaners are the most advanced tabletop plasma cleaners in the market.
+Tergeo series plasma cleaners are the most advanced tabletop plasma cleaners on the market.
 Unlike most other plasma cleaners, Tergeo series plasma cleaners have integrated two different plasma sources in one machine—-an in-situ direct plasma source and a remote plasma source.
-The main sample chamber is made of a high purity quartz tube.
+The main sample chamber is made of high-purity quartz.
 When plasma is generated inside the main sample chamber, it is called direct mode processing.
 Samples are immersed in plasma in this operation mode.
 Samples are subject to both energetic ion bombardment and chemical reactions with neutral radical species.
-Direct mode processing is good for high-speed etching, surface modification.
-However, if the sample contains thin gate oxide, ESD sensitive device, anti-reflective coating, graphene, nanotube nanoparticles, DLC (diamond-like carbon), carbon fiber, or holey carbon grid for TEM, direct mode processing may cause irreversible damage to the sample.
+Direct mode processing is good for high-speed etching, directional anisotropic etching, and surface modification.
+However, if the sample contains 1D / 2D materials, thin gate oxide, ESD sensitive device, anti-reflective coating, graphene, nanotube, nanoparticles, DLC (diamond-like carbon), carbon fiber, or holey carbon grid for TEM, direct mode processing may cause irreversible damage to the sample.
 In this case, downstream processing mode is recommended.
 In this mode, plasma is generated inside a remote plasma source attached to the side of the main sample chamber.
 Only neutral radical species generated inside the remote plasma source can diffuse into the sample chamber and etch away contaminants on the sample surface.
 Energetic ions are confined in the remote plasma source.
 Therefore, there is no ion sputtering damage to the sample surface.

 Recipe and job sequence

-A recipe controls the selection of plasma processing mode (immersion or downstream), gas flow rate from different gas channels, rf power level, rf pulse duty ratio, cleaning time and purging action after cleaning.
-One recipe can only perform single plasma treatment step.
+A recipe on the Tergeo plasma system controls the selection of plasma processing mode (immersion or downstream), gas flow rate from different gas channels, rf power level, rf pulse duty ratio, cleaning time, and purging action after cleaning.
+One recipe can only perform a single plasma treatment step.
 Tergeo plasma cleaner also supports “Job sequence” operation.
 A job sequence executes up to three processing steps (e.g. three recipes) sequentially with just one click.